 Learn how companies are aligning social, business, and human capital investments through Global Pro Bono.

-Since 2010, the biannual Global Pro Bono State of the Practice report has highlighted trends and best practices in Global Pro Bono.
+Since 2010, the biennial Global Pro Bono State of the Practice report has highlighted trends and best practices in Global Pro Bono.
 This year’s report draws on survey data from 26 companies, 63 percent of which belong to Fortune’s Global 500.
 With survey data dating back to 2008, the longevity of this initiative by organizer PYXERA Global provides a robust understanding of the practice as it grows and evolves.
 The report provides a snapshot of the current state of Global Pro Bono and a look at top trends to guide companies seeking to initiate or expand their programming.

 Society is increasingly concerned about corporate behavior, with 86 percent of millennials, who represent the biggest global generation, believing financial performance should not be the sole measure of business success.
 Greater adoption of environmental, social, and governance (ESG) indicators to inform long-term business strategy and to demonstrate improved performance and investor confidence also reflects business’ response to growing demands to demonstrate positive social impact.